Conservatorium Hotel – Grand five-star hotel in the heart of the Museum Quarter.

 - Address: Van Baerlestraat 27, 1071 AN Amsterdam.

 - Area: Well-heeled neighborhood near the southern boundary of Vondelpark.
 Across the street from Amsterdam’s Museumplein, Stedelijk Museum, Van Gogh Museum, and Rijksmuseum.
 Right on the corner of Amsterdam’s most chic fashion street, with the historic canal ring, Leidseplein’s restaurants and bars, and Vondelpark a 10-minute walk away, while the Medieval Center and Centraal Station a 20-minute ride by tram.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #2 to the Van Baerlestraat stop, a minute’s walk from the hotel.

 - Handy to: Van Gogh Museum, Stedelijk Museum, Rijksmuseum, Vondelpark.

 Conservatorium Hotel – The Basics

 - Ages: Guests tend to be a mix of couples on a romantic break or honeymoon, and business travelers.
 Children of all ages are welcome, though there are few family-specific facilities.
-Tunes Bar is 18+.
+Taiko Bar is 18+.